ceteri/exelixi/README.md

 ### Overview

-A [GA][genetic algorithm] is a search heuristic that mimics the process of natural selection in biological evolution.
+In general a [GA] is a search heuristic that mimics the process of natural selection in biological evolution.
 This approach is used to generate candidate solutions for optimization and search problems, especially in cases where the parameter space is large and complex.
-Note that [genetic algorithms] belong to a larger class of [evolutionary algorithms], and have an important sub-class of [genetic programming] used to synthesize computer programs that perform a user-defined task.
+Note that [genetic algorithms] belong to a larger class of [evolutionary algorithms], and have an important sub-class of [genetic programming] which is used to synthesize computer programs that perform a user-defined task.

 Effectively, a [GA] can be applied for partial automation of "think out of the box" ideation in preliminary design.
-While the "near-optimal" candidate solutions obtained from a [GA] may not be used directly, they tend inform domain experts how to derive novel design from _first principles_, thereby accelerating iterations substantially.
+While the candidate solutions obtained from a [GA] may not be used directly, they tend inform domain experts how to derive novel design from _first principles_, thereby accelerating iterations substantially.
 In terms of relationship to [machine learning], this approach approximates a [stochastic gradient descent] where the parameter space is quite large and a differentiable objective function may not be immediately apparent.

+### Operation

 In a [GA], a _Population_ of candidate solutions (called _Individuals_) to an optimization problem gets evolved toward improved solutions.
 Each candidate solution has a _feature set_ -- i.e., its "chromosomes", if you will -- which can be altered and recominbed.
 The _fitness_ for each Individual gets evaluated (or approximated) using a _fitness function_ applied to its feature set.

 Evolution starts with randomly generated Individuals, then iterates through successive _generations_.
-During each generation, a stochastic process called _selection_ preserves the better "fit" Individuals as _parents_ for the next generation.
+During each generation, a stochastic process called _selection_ preserves the better fit Individuals as _parents_ for the next generation.
 Some are randomly altered, based on a _mutation_ operation.
 Pairs of parents selected at random (with replacement) from the Population are used to "breed" new Individuals, based on a _crossover_ operation.

-The algorithm terminates when some user-defined condition is reached: a maximum number of generations, a satisfactory fitness level for some Individual, a threshold aggregate error for the Population overall, etc.
+The algorithm terminates when some user-defined condition is reached:
+* maximum number of generations
+* acceptable fitness for some Individual
+* threshold aggregate error for the Population overall
+* etc.

 ### Components